Surveying optically addressable spin qubits for quantum information and sensing technology: Overview of Candidate Spin Qubit Materials

+In the early 2000s, further ODMR-studies of transition metal complexes became far more scarce before lighter metal complexes regained attention in the 2010s.
+However, optically addressable materials with first row transition metal-spin centres were first reported using tris(aceylacetonato)Cr$^{3+}$ (acac) supported in an Al(acac)$_3$ crystalline host matrix at 1.9 K. While the ODMR properties of the S=3/2 ground state are not reported, on-resonance excitation to the lowest energy doublet state is sufficient to generate spin polarisation, with the ODMR signal detected through the vibronic side bands \cite{Fields1986}, making it a molecular analog of earlier ruby ODMR experiments \cite{Geschwind1965}.

-Molecular FOAMs with d-block elements have only recently been demonstrated with Cr$^{4+}$.
-The Cr$^{4+}$ spin-centre was realised with several tolyl-based ligand systems where modifications to the ligand structure and corresponding ligand field strength can be used to control optical excitation frequency and the ZFS of the Cr$^{4+}$ S=1 ground state \cite{Laorenza2021}.
+Optically addressable d-block molecules with a ground-state and zero-applied magnetic field spin manifold have only recently been demonstrated with Cr$^{4+}$ (Figure \ref{fig:dblock_FOAMs}a).
+The Cr$^{4+}$ spin-centre was realised with several tolyl-based ligand systems where modifications to the ligand structure and corresponding ligand field strength can be used to control optical excitation frequency and the ZFS of the Cr$^{4+}$ S=1 ground state \cite{Laorenza2021} (Figure \ref{fig:dblock_FOAMs}b-c).
 To reduce intermolecular dipole coupling, the spin-active moiety is diluted in a matrix with the S=0 isostructural tin analogue in crystals grown from hexane solutions \cite{Bayliss2020}.
 Optical spin polarisation is then achieved by exciting molecular spins from the S=1 state to the S=0 manifold, which fluorescently decays within a few microseconds to favourably populate the T$_\pm$ states.
 Initial pulsed ODMR experiments were performed on Cr$^{4+}$(o-tolyl)$_4$ spins, which benefit from an E=0 triplet and a relatively long $T_1$ of 0.22 ms and $T_2$ of 640 ns at 5 K. This permits several optical cycles to build spin polarisation and enhance the optical contrast up to 14$\%$.
 The coherent properties can be significantly improved using a non-isostructural Sn(4-fluoro-2-methylphenyl)$_4$ host matrix \cite{Bayliss2022}.
-Here, the ZFS is significantly increased, giving rise to clock transitions similar to those realised by the so-called "zero first-order Zeeman" (ZEFOZ) method, initially pioneered for lanthanide spin systems (see below).
-As a result, $T_1$ and $T_2$ are increased to $\approx$1.21$\pm$0.02 ms and $\approx$10.6$\pm$0.2 $\mu$s at 5 K, respectively, while the pulsed contrast can be improved up to 65$\%$.
+Here, the ZFS is significantly increased, giving rise to clock transitions similar to those realised by the so-called ``zero first-order Zeeman'' (ZEFOZ) method, initially pioneered for lanthanide spin systems (see below).
+As a result, $T_1$ and $T_2$ are increased to $\approx$ 1.21$\pm$0.02 ms and $\approx$ 10.6$\pm$0.2 $\mu$s at 5 K, respectively, while the pulsed contrast can be improved up to 65$\%$.